tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Speech-Service/regions.md

 ## <a name="rest-apis"></a>REST API-k

-A beszédfelismerési szolgáltatás is elérhetővé teszi a hang-szöveg és a szöveg-hang transzformációs kérések REST-végpontokat.
+A beszédfelismerési szolgáltatás a REST-végpontokat is elérhetővé teszi a beszéd – szöveg és a szöveg – beszéd kérésekhez.

 ### <a name="speech-to-text"></a>Diktálás